Active – A member of a fraternity or sorority who plays an active role in the organization; also known as a member.

 Colony – A group of students who are not yet established as a chapter, but who are working towards obtaining their charter to be recognized as an established chapter by the national organization.

-Council – A governing body of Greek fraternities and sororities usually comprised of chapter representatives.
+Council – A governing/collective body of Greek fraternities and sororities usually comprised of chapter representatives.
 Councils often oversee programming, recruitment, and conduct of their respective chapters.

 “Divine Nine” – A nickname for the nine historically African American Greek organizations on the National Pan-Hellenic Council.